 The Junior Sheep and Goat Skillathon is open to any youth between the ages of 8 and 18.
 Individuals and teams (of 3 or 4) from any county, state, or province may compete.
 Youth compete according to their age as of January 1st of the current year.
 Youth ages 8 to 10 compete as juniors; youth ages 11 to 13 compete as intermediates; and youth 14 to 18 compete as seniors.

 The Maryland Sheep Breeders Association provides ribbons and premiums to the top ten individuals in each age division and festival t-shirts to the members of the top three teams in each age division.
-In 2013, MSBA also provided awards for the top scorers in the two wool stations.
-Additional awards are provided by the University of Maryland Extension Small Ruminant Program
+Additional awards are provided by the University of Maryland Extension Small Ruminant Program.

 at (301) 432-2767 x343.